oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 ---
 # 3 Protocol Mappings
-The section defines the requirements for using HTTP and TLS with OpenC2, including general requirements and protocol mappings for the three operating configurations described in Section 2.
+The section defines the requirements for using HTTP and TLS with OpenC2, including general requirements and protocol mappings for the operating configuration described in Section 2.

 ## 3.1 	Layering Overview
 When using HTTPS for OpenC2 message transfer, the layering model is: